hashicorp/terraform-provider-azurerm/website/docs/r/aml_file_system.html.markdown

 * `sku_name` - (Required) The SKU name for the AML File System.
 Changing this forces a new resource to be created.

 * `storage_capacity_in_tb` - (Required) The size of the AML File System in TiB.
+Possible values are between 8 and 128.
+It could be divided by 8.
 Changing this forces a new resource to be created.

-* `subnet_id` - (Required) The subnet used for managing the AML file system and for client-facing operations.
+* `subnet_id` - (Required) The resource ID of the Subnet that is used for managing the AML file system and for client-facing operations.
 This subnet should have at least a /24 subnet mask within the VNET's address space.
 Changing this forces a new resource to be created.

 * `zones` - (Required) The availability zones for the AML File System.
 Changing this forces a new resource to be created.